thsandfuchs/teched2025-XP2642/README.md

 The requirements to follow the exercises in this repository are...

-  * You need to have a GitHub user.
-If you don't have one so far, please sign-up on GitHub before going through the exercises
+  * You need to fork the repository.
+Thus, you may need to have a GitHub user.
+  If you haven't got one yet, please [sign-up](exercises/ex0#exercise-00---sign-up-for-a-new-github-account) on GitHub before the workshop.

-  * Additional software tools pre-installed on your SAP TECHED 2025 Client laptops
+  * Additional software tools are pre-installed on your SAP TECHED 2025 Client laptops

   kubectl plugins | install [jq](https://jqlang.org/download/) | [Kyma CLI for SAP BTP, Kyma Runtime](https://tools.hana.ondemand.com/#cloud) |
   -- | -- | -- |